lqkweb/learnMLflow/mlflow-master/docs/source/projects.rst

 If you want to rapidly develop a project, we recommend creating an ``MLproject`` file with your main program specified as the ``main`` entry point, and running it with ``mlflow run .``.
-You can even add default parameters in your ``MLproject`` to avoid repeatedly writing them.
+To avoid repeatedly writing them you can add default parameters in your ``MLproject`` file.

-Building Multi-Step Workflows
+Building Multistep Workflows
 -----------------------------

-The :py:func:`mlflow.run` API, combined with :py:mod:`mlflow.tracking`, makes it possible to build multi-step workflows with separate projects (or entry points in the same project) as the individual steps.
-Each call to :py:func:`mlflow.run` returns a run ID, which you can use with :py:mod:`mlflow.tracking` to determine when the run has ended and get its output artifacts.
+The :py:func:`mlflow.projects.run` API, combined with :py:mod:`mlflow.tracking`, makes it possible to build multi-step workflows with separate projects (or entry points in the same project) as the individual steps.
+Each call to :py:func:`mlflow.projects.run` returns a run object, that you can use with :py:mod:`mlflow.tracking` to determine when the run has ended and get its output artifacts.
 These artifacts can then be passed into another step that takes ``path`` or ``uri`` parameters.
 You can coordinate all of the workflow in a single Python program that looks at the results of each step and decides